 Tree-lined pedestrian boulevards are proposed to serve as an integrated landscape strategy for linking primary pedestrian pathways.
-In addition to creating an aesthetically pleasing unified system, the treed corridors offer protection from climatic elements by providing shade from the sun and buffering from the wind.
+In addition to creating an aesthetically pleasing unified system, the treed boulevards offer protection from climatic elements by providing shade from the sun and buffering from the wind.
+All plantings should be consistent with the ecology of a naturalized prairie landscape